1284574/HTTP-Server-C/README.md

 # HTTP-Server-C
-Multithreaded, concurrent web server implemented in C
+HTTP Web server and Client implemented in C

 Makefile: make to compile, clean to remove executables